jaruiz/vhdl_samples/README.md

 The FIR test bench is the only one resembling a real test bench.
 It will run a test signal through the FIR, logging the output to a text file formatted as a matlab script.
-The results can then ve validated by running script /sim/fir_test.m
+The results can then be validated by running script /sim/fir_test.m.
+This script will display the actual and expected signal sequences, and compute the relative error.

 The test bench for the DDS module is meant only for visual display.
 It will